harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

     `size = (cpaital * risk factor) / (ATR[X amount of time])`

-    So the strategy itself revolves around organizing the possible stocks by there calculated momentum, we only open/hold long posiitons on stocks in the top 20%.
+    So the strategy itself revolves around organizing the possible stocks by their calculated momentum, we only open/hold long positions on stocks in the top 20%.
 If we chose to open a position we check that the stock is in the top 20$ of momentum and use ATR to calculate the size of the position.
 We can also open them when SMA is below the S&P500 index.
-We close these positions if the stock falls out of the top 20% momentumm or the stock price falls below the 100 day Moving Average.
+We close these positions if the stock falls out of the top 20% momentum or the stock price falls below the 100-day Moving Average.

     ```
     # Open Position